Disclaimer: Interest rates are applicable for deposits between S$1,000 and S$49,999. Interest rate and initial deposit are shown in Singapore dollars.

 Monthly deposit.
 Some of these accounts do have a monthly deposit requirement in order to avoid paying fees.
 If you are not able to make that obligation you may want to consider other types of transaction accounts such as bonus saver accounts.

 How do you open a current account in Singapore?

-- Identification.
-For Singaporeans and permanent residents, please bring along your NRIC.
-For foreigners, you’ll need to bring your passport as well as your Employment Pass (EP) or S-Pass or Student Pass)
+Identification.
+For Singaporeans and permanent residents, make sure to bring along your NRIC.
+For foreigners, you’ll need to bring your passport as well as your Employment Pass (EP), S-Pass or Student Pass.

-Do note that the documentation and eligibility information we’ve provided is meant as a general guide only.
-Before proceeding to open a current account at your chosen bank, make sure to check their eligibility criteria and know what are the exact documents you need to bring.
+Do note that the documentation and eligibility information we’ve provided is only meant as a general guide.
+Before proceeding to open a current account at your chosen bank, make sure to check their eligibility criteria and know what are the exact documents required.

 Frequently asked questions

 Digital banks do not have physical branches, with all transactions, account opening, card ordering and communication done completely online or through an app.
 They are often useful for people who travel a lot or who receive and send money in different currencies and want as little fees as possible.